JakeWheat12/EffectiveandEfficientgradingtool2/README.md

 # SQL Script to generate tables for Users' Accounts

-- Assuming "Test" is our database name we created
+- Assuming "Test" is our database name we created.
+- The password is the local password of the user's computer.
 - Remember, selecting the Charset as "utf8mb4" and Collation as "utf8mb4_unicode_520_ci"
 - (normal utf8 or default is fine but will not allow you to use the emoji)